dprint/dprint/website/src/config.md

 To update configuration files in descendant directories, run `dprint config update --recursive`.

+To preview the updates that would be made without modifying any files, run `dprint config update --dry-run`.

 ### Using Plugins from npm

 Plugins can be referenced by npm specifiers instead of HTTPS URLs.
 This is useful in environments where downloading from `plugins.dprint.dev` or other domains is restricted, or when you're already using npm and want one place to download dependencies from.